History of The Clinic of Hope Pty Ltd

 By the mid 80's, according to a national survey, the Clinic operating from the property at 180 Hargreaves Road was the largest new patient practice of physical medicine in Australia.
 The principles on which Hope and Lionel based the community health centre remained the foundation of practice.
 Dr Cedric Taylor and Julia Tyack were the principal practitioners, along with Dr Weston Allen.

 Plans were in progress for a new facility because the existing premises were bursting at the seams.
 The family vision for nearly thirty years was for an integrated physical therapies team where patients could consult their discipline of choice ranging through medicine, physiotherapy, chiropractic, osteopathic and myofascial therapy.
 Practitioners would be advantaged by collective knowledge and expertise.
 This would help to keep the team on the cutting edge of modern science.
 The new facility was occupied on the 6th of September, 1997.
-Over twelve hundred patients a week now visit the facility and are offered an extensive range of health care options, including general practice, chiropractic, physiotherapy, osteopathy, acupuncture, naturopathy, psychology, nursing care, dietetics, podiatry, exercise stability, bowen therapy and professional massage.
+Over twelve hundred patients a week now visit the facility and are offered an extensive range of health care options, including general practice, chiropractic, physiotherapy, osteopathy, acupuncture, naturopathy, psychology, nursing care, dietetics, podiatry, exercise stability and professional massage.